 In 2017 I learned that I am braver than I ever thought.

-3. One lovely evening about 3+ years ago, I decided to thrown on some fuzzy slippers, lounge on my sofa and throw on Netflix.
+3. One lovely evening about 3+ years ago, I decided to throw on some fuzzy slippers, lounge on my sofa and throw on Netflix.
 Movies for the night were Fat, Sick & Nearly Dead followed by Super Size Me.
 I became enthralled but the endless selection of documentaries and over the next few days, I immersed myself in movie marathons.
 I proceeded to watch Forks Over Knives, Vegucated, Cowspiracy, and the list goes on…

-Needless to say I have been living a ‘Vegan’ plant based lifestyle ever since.
+Needless to say, I have been living a ‘Vegan’ plant-based lifestyle ever since.
 I learned that there is so much information at our fingertips, all we need to do is search for it.

 *In the process of sharing the story above, I realize I ended up sharing my top nutritional movies.
-If you have any interest in heading towards a healthier life style, I would definitely start with the documentaries above.
+If you have any interest in heading towards a healthier lifestyle, I would definitely start with the documentaries above.

 4. I’m a Capricorn which means my life resembles a Rihanna song… work, work, work, work, work.
 Post it notes, word documents and excel truly make me happy, I love being well organized and prepared for everything in life.
 This year I learned that even when things don’t go as planned, amazing things can come from the unexpected.
 I first learned this lesson while backpacking, I had traveled across town via train to a vegan restaurant that I was beyond excited to try.
 When I arrived, the lights were off and it was closed for the day (yep, I also checked the hours online before making the trek).
 Instead of getting frustrated, I roamed the streets and found a random spot to eat.
-Unfortunately the food was less than mediocre but I ended up making friends with a local.
+Unfortunately, the food was less than mediocre but I ended up making friends with a local.
 He gave me his “must see spots” along with his phone number in case I got lost or needed additional recommendations.
 He didn’t expect anything in return, he genuinely wanted me to experience the best that his city has to offer.

 6. Friendships are not solely built on having the same hobbies or common friends.
 What’s most important, is that you share the same values in life.
 Hobbies come and go, but values are what define a person through in through.